modelica/efmi-standard.org/README.md

 This repository contains the sources of the [efmi-standard.org website](https://efmi-standard.org) and is the central location for feature requests, suggestions and bug reports.

-The issue tracker of the repository is also used by the public (i.e., not MAP eFMI members) to report any issue of _eFMI Standard_ releases they found.
-Please consult the [contributing guidelines](CONTRIBUTING.md) and [overview of the _eFMI Standard_](https://efmi-standard.org/standard/) before reporting any issues.
+The issue tracker of the repository is also used by the public -- i.e., not Modelica® Association Project (MAP) eFMI® members -- to report any issue of _eFMI® Standard_ releases they found.
+Please consult the [contributing guidelines](CONTRIBUTING.md) and [overview of the _eFMI® Standard_](https://efmi-standard.org/standard/) before reporting any issues.

 ## Building the website locally